ConstantineLignos/CTFTools/README.md

 2. The packages installed (`ctf_prereqs.txt`) are not guaranteed to be a minimal set, but they do appear to be adequate.

-3. Although xprint is installed in the procedure above, printing from the CTF programs does not appear to work.
+3. Printing from the CTF programs does not appear to work, but it's possible that if you install xprint and configure it properly, it may work.

+4. If you run `yum upgrade` in the future, it will replace openmotif21 with lesstif.
+This is not a problem.

+5. While the CTF software can be installed on a 64-bit machine, some network file access will fail.
+I highly recommend sticking to the 32-bit installation outlined above.